We all want to rank higher.

 Authority sites like CNN and Mashable continue to dominate search results because they generate millions of visitors each month.
-When you provide value, you’ll find that 8% of your traffic will generate 41% of your revenue.

 Traffic is a user-based metric because it’s related to the user’s activities.
 To further buttress this point, let’s use Moz’s ranking data on over 200,000 domains.

 Multiple SimilarWeb data points are included in the data, showing results such as page views, bounce rate, search and social media traffic, time on site and rankings.

 These user-based metrics are interactive, as opposed to static features such as meta description, title tag length, etc.

 2. Customer Engagement Metrics: Bounce Rate & Pageviews